 It is your responsibility to have IT solutions in place to ensure that the reliability of the electronic signatures can be demonstrated.
 If these aren’t in place, any contracts signed electronically could be challenged.
 REA recommends your legal advisor reviews your IT solutions for compliance.

 Contracts that are signed electronically must still meet all other relevant requirements.
-You must, for example, provide the approved guides as required and recommend that advice is taken before signing any contractual documents (and give the opportunity for that to occur), as required by the Real Estate Agents Act 2008 and the Regulations and Rules made under the ETA.
+You must, for example, provide the approved guides as required and recommend that advice is taken before signing any contractual documents (and give the opportunity for that to occur), as required by the Real Estate Agents Act 2008 (the Act) and the Regulations and Rules made under the Act.

 Cash-out (or 'escape') clauses

 A cash-out clause — also known as an 'escape clause', is generally inserted at the request of the vendor.
 The clause allows them the opportunity to consider other offers which may be more favourable while they wait for a condition to be met on an existing offer.

 It is important for vendors to understand what a cash-out clause means.
 It does not provide them with the opportunity to cancel the first sale and purchase agreement immediately if they get a better offer or if the back-up offer is cash unconditional.
 You should make sure the new buyer and the vendor understand that the original purchaser still has the chance to declare their agreement unconditional.
 If that happens, the first (existing) agreement will be moved to settlement and the second buyer misses out.

 REA does not prescribe how cash-out clauses should be drafted but care must be taken to ensure that the vendor is not placed at risk of being in a binding agreement with two sets of buyers.
 The back-up offer should reflect that it is a back-up offer and is dependent on the existing offer coming to an end.